mathspp/mathspp/pages/02.blog/04.pydonts/watch-out-for-recursion/item.en.md

 ```

 In the above we just have to be careful with something:
-the default value of `partial` is to be the empty list, but you should
+the default value of `partial` is supposed to be the empty list, but you should
-avoid mutable types in your default values, so we go with `None` and then
+avoid mutable types in your arguments' default values,
+so we go with `None` and then
 the very first thing we do is set `partial = []` in case it was `None`.

 Finally, applying the recipe, we can remove the recursion: